 Students pursuing an Associate of Arts or an Associate of Science degree will take either MATH 1023 College Algebra or MATH 1043 Quantitative Reasoning.
-Students pursuing an Associate of Applied Science (A.A.S.) degree will take either MATH 1113 Applied Math or Math 1103 Technical Math.
+Students pursuing an Associate of Applied Science (A.A.S.) degree will take either MATH 1113 Applied Math.
 Academic Advisors will work with each student to help them choose the appropriate math course for the student's field of study.

-Refer to course descriptions, pages 160 - 210, and testing and placement instructions pages 45 - 49.
+Refer to course descriptions, pages 152 - 204, and testing and placement instructions pages 45 - 47.